What is a fair rent increase?

 To propose a rent increase, a landlord can:

-• Renew the tenancy agreement at the end of the fixed term with a new rent amount
+• Renew the occupational contract at the end of the fixed term with a new rent amount

-• Agree on a rent increase with the tenant, documented and signed by both parties
+• Agree on a rent increase with the contract-holder, documented and signed by both parties

 • Use a 'Landlord’s notice proposing a new rent' form after the fixed term ends.

-Tenants can refuse a proposed rent increase and appeal to a tribunal, particularly in disputes over Section 13 notices.
-During the appeal, tenants should continue paying the current rent until a decision is made.
+contract-holders can refuse a proposed rent increase and appeal to a tribunal, particularly in disputes over Section 13 notices.
+During the appeal, contract-holders should continue paying the current rent until a decision is made.

-For more advice on handling rent increase disputes, tenants can refer to Shelter England’s guide.
-If an agreement cannot be reached, the tenant may choose to move out.
-Find out more about ending a tenancy here.
+For more advice on handling rent increase disputes, contract-holders can refer to Shelter England’s guide.
+If an agreement cannot be reached, the contract-holder may choose to move out.
+Find out more about ending an occupation here.

-Darlows leverages local expertise to help landlords and tenants achieve fair rental prices.
+Darlows leverages local expertise to help landlords and contract-holders achieve fair rental prices.
 For assistance with renting in South Wales, find your local Darlows office today.